ridoatmanto/ucl-last-16-draw/README.md

 Help you generate all possible fixture between all participants.

 Main Regulation before last 16 draw fixture.
-1. Participant split by two group.
+1. Participants split by two group.
 Group winners and Group runner up list.
 2. Teams from the same country and same group stage cannot face each other.

 ***